Enhancing Generalist Skills – Yorkshire and the Humber (enhance)

 Definitely.
 There is no level of prior academic learning required to participate.
 Most of the learning is self-directed so you can tailor your learning to your own interests and styles.
 There are options for learning via practical skills, projects, visits and shadowing, as well as more traditional learning such as lectures, workshops, reading, e-learning, videos and podcasts.
 There is no formal assessment but participants will be expected to reflect on their learning throughout the course.

-Participants will be issued with attendance certificates detailing their continuing professional development (CPD) hours.
-We have also applied for continuing professional accreditation (CPD points) with the Royal College of Physicians for each of the delivered elements of the course.
+For enhance explore participants will be issued with attendance certificates detailing their continuing professional development (CPD) hours.
+Some programmes also have continuing professional accreditation (CPD points) from the Royal College of Physicians for each of the delivered elements of the course.
 Additionally, for those who choose to do this, there is an opportunity to undertake a Postgraduate Certificate in Clinical Practice, Leadership and Management (CPME).
 This will involve additional time and money.
-The current cost of the PG Cert is £2835.
-We are unable to fund the full cost of this, as the pilot programme was not funded for academic study, although we will try to help with the cost if we have money available.
+The current cost of the PG Cert is £3300 but we are unable to fund this.
 Other sources of funding may be available to help with the costs (for example, Trust CPD funds).

 The national enhance website gives more details about the pilot programme, and links to the excellent programme handbook which describes the programme and its learning in more detail.